What is a Campus Security Authority?

 Campus Security Authorities (CSA's), under the Clery Act, have an obligation to promptly report allegations of Clery Act defined crimes.
 This information is used to issue a Timely Notice.
 A Timely Notice is issued in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) by the JMU Police Department.
 A Timely Notice is posted when a Clery Act crime is reported to the university police and the crime is considered to be a serious or continuing threat to the campus community.
 These crimes must have occurred within those areas of the campus that are specifically defined in the Clery Act (on campus property, non-campus property owned or controlled by the university or public property bordering campus).

-JMU is not required by law to issue a timely warning for off-campus crimes; however, incidents occurring off campus will be evaluated on a case-by-case basis in conjuction with the local police jurisdiction of the crime to determine if there is a crime that poses an ongoing or serious threat to the community.
+JMU is not required by law to issue a timely warning for off-campus crimes; however, incidents occurring off campus will be evaluated on a case-by-case basis in conjunction with the local police jurisdiction of the crime to determine if there is a crime that poses an ongoing or serious threat to the community.
 A community crime alert may be issued if the distribution of a crime alert is warranted so that students, faculty and staff can be made aware crimes that occur in the areas surrounding campus.

 A crime is reported to you.
 What do you do?